MattSegal/devblog/content/simple-django-deployment.md

 - How to set DNS records
 - How to get your Django code onto the server

 Some of these tools and skills are necessary, some of them are not.
 If you don't follow their instructions perfectly then you can get stuck and have no idea how to get unstuck.
-Then you get frustrated, discouraged and embarrassed.
+Then you get frustrated, discouraged and embarrassed that you suck so much at deployment.
 It's pretty common for new developers to struggle for days, even weeks to get their first web app deployed.

 Hitting a wall when trying to deploy your Django app isn't inevitable.
 I used to work as a ski instructor (software pays better) and I was taught a saying: